2.6. Control Constructs

 end

-Add and an else statement to the if construct when there is an alternate code block that should run when the condition is false.
+Add an else statement to the if construct when an alternate code block should run when the condition is false.

 if condition